mohsenuss91/webcrawler/README.md

 ##To do
-* Read websites from text file
+* Get links from html to crawl them recursively
 * Read websites from DB
+* Adding Algerian universities official websites to data/algerian_univ.txt